NervanaSystems/ngraph/doc/sphinx/source/frameworks/index.rst

    .. important:: nGraph does not provide an interface for "users" of frameworks
       (for example, we cannot dictate or control how Tensorflow* or MXNet* presents interfaces to users).
-Please keep in mind that designing and documenting the :abbr:`User Interface (UI)` of step 3 above is entirely in the realm of the framework owner or developer and beyond the scope of the nGraph Compiler stack.
+Please keep in mind that designing and documenting the :abbr:`User Interface (UI)` is entirely in the realm of the framework owner or developer and beyond the scope of the nGraph Compiler stack.
 However, any framework can be designed to make direct use of nGraph Compiler stack-based features and then expose an accompanying UI, output message, or other detail to a user.

 Clearly, one challenge of the framework developer is to differentiate from the pack by providing a means for the data scientist to obtain reproducible